Saravanakumar2003/WidthSense/readme.md

 This will create a standalone executable in the `dist` folder.
 You can run this executable without needing Python installed on the target machine.

+## Download Executable

+Go to [Github Releases](https://github.com/Saravanakumar2003/WidthSense/releases) and download the latest version of the executable file.

+Windows may flag the executable as unrecognized.
+You can ignore this warning and run the file.
+The executable is safe to use.

 ## 🖼️ Screenshots

 > **Note:** The GUI is designed to be simple and user-friendly.
 Below are some screenshots of the interface.